Home

 __________________________________________________

-Payment can be made online using the link in the email.
+Payments can be made online using the link in the email.
 Pay with your checking account, debit, or credit card.
-Check your Spam folder if email is not in your Inbox.
 Others, without an email will receive the invoice by postal service.
-Be sure to update your bank account information if sending a check.
-Some checks are still going to the address of the secretary from 5 years ago.
-The address where checks should be mailed is on the invoice.
+Be sure to update your bank account information if sending a check via you back account.
+Some checks are still going to the address of the secretary from past years or past treasurer.
+Send to address shown on the invoice.

 Emails with invoices are from: